 Nelson Aviation College offers two courses per year to complete the CPL theory subjects in February and August.
 For more information see our CPL theory page.
 Students must achieve a mark of 70% or better to pass each theory exam.
 Students with English as a second language must complete and pass the PPL theory course prior to commencing the CPL theory.
 For all other students the PPL examinations will be sat in conjunction with the CPL examinations.

 The CPL flying component can be completed at any time throughout the year to suit you.
-Our course consists of 150 hours (or 120 hours approved short course) of flight time including the flight test.
-50 hours Cessna 152 and 100 hours Cessna 172 (or 50 hours Cessna 152 and 70 hours Cessna 172 for the approved short course).
-You will complete the minimum requirements for the issue of a CPL, including Basic Mountain Flying, Cross Country and Night hours.
+Our course consists of 140 hours (or 110 hours approved short course) of flight time including the flight test.
+70 hours Cessna 152 and 70 hours Cessna 172 (or 50 hours Cessna 152 and 60 hours Cessna 172 for the approved short course).
+You will complete the minimum requirements for the issue of a CPL, including Basic Mountain Flying and Cross Country.

 The duration of the CPL flying component is approximately twenty one weeks, but can vary due to weather delays and students ability.